Manjur17/rock-paper-scissors/README.md

-created a rock paper scissors game in java
+created a rock paper scissors game in java.

-Game is played between you vs computer
+Game is played between you vs computer.

 Whoever gets first 5 points wins the match.